david-liu/hiking/README.md

 ```

-### install python environment
+### Install python environment

-Now, we will need install the python environment and dependent packages.
-All steps to build the environment has been scripted in `install_env`.
-So you can install environment through runing the script.
+Now, we need to install the python environment and all dependent packages.
+And all steps to build the environment has been scripted in `install_env`.

+So you can install environment just through runing the script.
 ```sh
 ./install_env
 ```